Call or text (502) 528-7273 Serving Kentucky & Southern Indiana

 4. Apply sealant to all seams, penetrations, and edges — use self-leveling lap sealant on every seam, vent, screw head, and edge.
 Let it cure per the manufacturer's directions.

 5. Apply the first coat — use a 3/4-inch nap roller or an airless sprayer.
 Work in sections, rolling in one direction.
-Apply at the manufacturer's recommended coverage rate — this is not the place to stretch a gallon further than it is designed to go.
+Apply at the manufacturer's recommended coverage rate.

 6. Let the first coat dry completely — usually 8-24 hours depending on temperature and humidity.